 Without further ado, here are 5 words that will earn you mad respect on various boulevards, avenues and rues – and help you learn French online.

 This one is a tasty snack.
-And it makes etymological sense.
+And it makes etymological sense, even for beginner learners of French.
 From the verb casser (“to break”) and dalle (a slang word for “hunger”), it’s not so different from the English “break (the) fast” if you think about it, though its use is far less formal.
 Concretely, un casse-dalle often refers to an oversized chunk of baguette filled to the brim with saucisson and/or camembert.

 Note: the word “dalle” is versatile: avoir/crever la dalle (lit. “to have a slab”, translates as “to be starving”), que dalle (lit. “no slab”, translates as “zilch” or “naught”), avoir la dalle en pente (lit. “to have your slab on a slope”, translates as “to be a drinker”) and many more.